Version 1.0.0 · RubitPay Gateway API

 invoice/charge — Capture Held Funds

-Completes the second step of a two-step payment by capturing previously held funds.
+Completes the second step by capturing previously held funds.
 Must be called after a successful invoice/hold.

 invoice/unhold — Release Held Funds